ioBroker/ioBroker.docs/docs/en/dev/adapterdebug.md

 the parameter `--inspect-brk` provides, compared to above,

-that a breakpoint is set on the first line of your adapter right at the start of the debugger.
+that a breakpoint is set on the first line of your adapter when the debugger starts.

 If you don't always want to copy the link to start the debug individually, you can also call up the following page in chrome: